• About Me

 Create a Restful Environment

-Limit napping
+Limit Napping

 As hard as it is, try to limit napping.
 I am not a napper.
 If I am tired I just try to drink more water and exercise.
 I know that I will sleep better at night if I don’t give into the temptation to nap.
 If you must nap, try to get it in early in the day or just after lunch.
 That way you will be able to be awake for more hours than if you take a nap in the late afternoon.
 However, if you are one of those rare individuals that can nap late and still manage to sleep at night, then continue to do so.